A Beginner's Guide to Using Medical Marijuana

 A recommendation is different than a doctor’s prescription that could be filled at a pharmacy.
 Cannabis is classified by the federal government as a Schedule I drug and therefore doctors are not allowed to prescribe it, but they can supply patients with medical marijuana recommendations that comply with state law, allowing patients to either buy from a dispensary or supplier or grow themselves, in specified quantities.

-Besides having a medical marijuana recommendation by a state licensed health care professional, the laws in California also require that you show proof of residency and be 18 years or older.
+Besides having a medical marijuana recommendation by a state licensed health care professional, some states also require that you show proof of residency and be 18 years or older.
 If you are under 18, a parent or guardian must accompany you.

 In California, the following conditions qualify: